RBSystems/Crestron-Documentation/FileExtensions.md

 <tr>
 <td>.puf</td>
 <td>Firmware file update package.
 3-Series processor operating systems come in the .puf format but many other device type, including touchscreens and multi-device PUF files for the DM products, may come in this format.
-See the note about using the PUF tool on the [./BestPractices.md](./BestPractices.md "Best Practices") page</td>
+See the note about using the PUF tool on the "Best Practices" page.</td>
 </tr>

 <tr>